werf/werf/docs/pages/reference/cleaning_process.md

 author: Artem Kladov <artem.kladov@flant.com>, Timofey Kirillov <timofey.kirillov@flant.com>
 ---

-Build and publish processes create sets of docker layers but do not delete them.
+While building and publishing, werf creates sets of docker layers and does not delete them.
-As a result, _stages storage_ and _images repo_ instantly grow and consume more and more space.
+As a result, _stages storage_ and _images repo_ are steadily growing and consuming more and more space.
-Interrupted build process leaves stale images.
+Also, an interrupted build process leaves staled images.
-When git branch or git tag has been deleted, a set of _stages_ which were built for this _image_ also leave in _images repo_ and _stages storage_.
+When a git branch or a git tag gets deleted, a set of _stages_ that were built for this _image_ remains in the _images repo_ and _stages storage_.
-It is necessary to periodically clean up _images repo_ and _stages storage_.
-Otherwise, it will be filled with **stale images**.
+So, it is necessary to clean up the _images repo_ and _stages storage_ periodically.
+Otherwise, they will be filled with the **stale images**.

-werf has an efficient multi-level images cleaning.
-There are following cleaning approaches:
+werf has an efficient multi-level image cleaning system.
+It supports the following cleaning methods:

 1. [**Cleaning by policies**](#cleaning-by-policies)
 2. [**Manual cleaning**](#manual-cleaning)